 If any additional information is required, please feel free to phone the school at 250-344-2370 at any time.
-Mrs. Watson works from 8 am to 12 noon every day and Monday and Wednesday afternoons.
+Mrs. Gelette works from 8 am to 3:30 pm every day Monday thru Thursday, and 8 am to 12:00 pm noon on Fridays.
 If you are having someone else pick up your child, please make sure you call in the morning.
 Please do NOT leave a message in the afternoon, as we cannot be sure that the message is received.

-Nicholson Elementary School School Moto
+Nicholson Elementary School

+School Moto